ale4710/vndspcpl/README.txt

 but if you pass the option
 	--window-title-additional "(vnds)"
-then the window title will become "Snow Sakura (vnds)"
+then the window title will become "Snow Sakura (vnds)" note that a space will be automatically added.

 	--allow-multiple-sound-effects
 if you pass this option, it will allow multiple sound effects to played at a time.